MaTeXist/GFM_notes/README.md

 [^1]: My reference.
 [^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
   This is a second line.

+The position of a footnote in your Markdown does not influence where the footnote will be rendered.
+You can write a footnote right after your reference to the footnote, and the footnote will still render at the bottom of the Markdown.

+Footnotes are not supported in wikis.

 ### Mentioning people and teams